git/git.github.io/rev_news/drafts/edition-79.md

   with a few more improvements to the test.

-  As this version of the patch has since been merged into the master branch, Git will soon allow to more easily delete dangling branches.
+  As this version of the patch has since been merged into the master branch, Git will soon allow to delete dangling branches more easily.

 ## Developer Spotlight: Josh Steadmon